-In MP3 or WMA mode FOLDER RANDOM - This feature, when activated, plays the files within a current folder in random order, rather than in the order they are compressed in MP3 or WMA.
-To activate folder random play, select the folder random mode from the menu items.
+In MP3 or WMA mode RANDOM IN FLD - This feature. when activated, plays the files within the current folder in random order. rather than in the order they are compressed in MP3 or WMA.
+To activate folder random play, select RANDOM IN FLD from the menu items.
 You will see F-RANDOM in the display.
 The system will then select and play files randomly.
-This continues until you deactivate folder random play by selecting the normal play mode, or you select a different folder with the FOLDER bar (CATEGORY bar on models with XM Satellite radio).
+This continues until vou deactivate folder random play by selecting normal play, or you select a different folder with the FOLDER bar (CATEGORY bar on models with XM Radio).